boschmitt/tweedledum/docs/algorithms/decomposition.rst

 Decomposition
 -------------

-**Decomposition**: is the process of breaking down in parts or elements.
+**Decomposition**: is the process of breaking down larger parts or elements into smaller ones.

 High-level quantum algorithms are technology-independent, that is, allow arbitrary quantum gates, and do not take architectural constraints into account.
 Quite often, these algorithms involve quantum